damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ## Summary

 There's much more to cover but let's stop here for now.
 I hope you liked this short story.
-All examples were made trivial intentionally so that you could learn concepts of GitLab CI without being distracted by an unfamiliar technology stack.
+All examples were made intentionally trivial so that you could learn the concepts of GitLab CI without being distracted by an unfamiliar technology stack.
 Let's wrap up what we have learned:

 1. To delegate some work to GitLab CI you should define one or more [jobs](http://docs.gitlab.com/ce/ci/yaml/README.html#jobs) in `.gitlab-ci.yml`.
 2. Jobs should have names, and it's your responsibility to come up with good names.